stonezyg/modernize-apps-katacoda/scenarios/developer-intro/02-verifying-dev.md

 `oc rsh dc/coolstore-postgresql`{{exec}}

-Once logged in, use the following command to show some content from the database:
+Once logged in, use the following command to execute an SQL statement to show some content from the database:

 `psql -h $HOSTNAME -U $POSTGRESQL_USER $POSTGRESQL_DATABASE -c 'select name from PRODUCT_CATALOG;'`{{execute}}